mimvoid/hellwal/README.md

 ``yay -S hellwal``

-Alternatively, visit the [releases](https://github.com/danihek/hellwal/releases) page and download the [hellwal](https://github.com/danihek/hellwal/releases/download/v1.0.0/hellwal) executable.
+Or get a binary: go to [releases](https://github.com/danihek/hellwal/releases) page and download the [hellwal](https://github.com/danihek/hellwal/releases/download/v1.0.0/hellwal) executable.

 ## Building

-Clone git repo, run make command and you are ready to go!
+Clone git repo, run make command and you are ready to go! - you just need C compiler and gnumake!

 ``git clone https://github.com/danihek/hellwal && cd hellwal  && make``

 ## How to use?

-Just run ``hellwal -i [image]`` with your image/wallpaper file, and you will get your terminals colored, (if any)templates will be saved in ~/.cache/hellwal/ or other specified directory.
+Just run ``hellwal -i [image]`` with your wallpaper - color palette will be generated, terminals colored, and if you have any templates in ~/.config/hellwal, they will be saved in ~/.cache/hellwal/ or other specified directory.
-You can also run with ``-i <folder> -r`` - it will randomly pick image from directory.
+You can also run with ``-i <folder> --random`` - it will randomly pick image from given directory.

 ## Templates

 Look up for templating examples in ./templates folder, they look more-less like this:
+**!![INFO]!!** - if you got hellwal from **AUR** you have default templates examples in `/usr/share/docs/`

 ```
 # Main
 background='%%background%%'